-41) What is the process for requesting a waiver of the repayment of JRJ funds for exiting recipients who are within the terms of the JRJ Student Loan Repayment Program Service Agreement?
+41) Update What is the process for requesting a waiver of the repayment of JRJ funds for exiting recipients who are within the terms of the JRJ Student Loan Repayment Program Service Agreement?

-Waiver requests may be submitted via email at the dedicated mailbox: iriwaiver@usdoj.gov also found at www.bja.gov/ProgramDetails.aspx?Program_ID=65.
+Waiver requests may be submitted via email at the dedicated mailbox: JRJwaiver@usdoj.gov.
 A copy of your emailed waiver request with all supporting documents should also be mailed to the Centralized Receivables Service (CRS) if/when they make collections outreach to you.